NikeSasha/TimSort-and-InsertionSort/README.md

 # TimSort-and-InsertionSort
-Researching complexity and effectiveness of TimSort and Insertion sort
+Researching complexity and effectiveness of TimSort and Insertion sort (on Ukrainian)